 Initially, in Key Stage 3, there is a strong focus on mastering core physical education skills, towards a mastery of more complex skills.
-In Key Stage 4, greater focus is placed on developing tactical understanding of a range of sports to broaden student knowledge.
-The ultimate goal is that students become competent and confident enough to take on leadership roles and responsibilities in sport and PE that would replicate career roles in a working environment, such as sports analysts, sport scientists and teachers or coaches.
+In Key Stage 4, greater focus is placed on developing tactical understanding of a range of sports to broaden their knowledge.
+The ultimate goal is that students become competent and confident enough to take on leadership roles and responsibilities in sport and PE, that would replicate career roles in a working environment, such as sports analysts, sport scientists and teachers or coaches.

 Lastly, the PE provision at Katherine Warington School promotes sporting excellence, with the intent to provide clear pathways beyond school for students who are talented or keen to seek careers in sport.
-To supplement this, students also have multiple opportunities to take part in extra-curricular activities and challenges e.g. through Period 7, clubs and external fixtures.
+To supplement this, students also have multiple opportunities to take part in extra-curricular activities and challenges through Period 7, lunch clubs and external fixtures.

 The PE Handbook covers all year groups and can be found below –